anoma/nspec/docs/tutorial/engines/template/engine_environment.juvix.md

           at least one other engine family is directly ímporting the type declaration in its engine environment module.

-        : A shared type declaration should be be linked _and_ included via [[Include code snippets| snippeting `--8<--`]] in a `!!! quote ""` admonition (see also [PyMdown Extensions Documentation](https://facelessuser.github.io/pymdown-extensions/extensions/snippets/))—_including the explanation_.[^1]
+        : A shared type declaration should be included via [[Include code snippets| snippeting `--8<--`]] in a `!!! quote ""` admonition (see also [PyMdown Extensions Documentation](https://facelessuser.github.io/pymdown-extensions/extensions/snippets/))—_including the explanation_
+        (and a link to the original may be useful).

         : The location of the type declaration of a shared type is either